Osaka rallies, tops Bencic to make Miami Open women's final

 “From the bottom of my heart, thank you,” Osaka told them in her on-court interview.

-Pegula and Swiatek — who will replace the now-retired Ashleigh Barty as the No. 1-ranked women’s player in the world next week — were meeting in the other women’s semifinal on Thursday night.
+Swiatek — who will replace the now-retired Ashleigh Barty as the No. 1-ranked women’s player in the world next week — beat Pegula 6-2, 7-5 in the other women’s semifinal on Thursday night.

 Meanwhile, Daniil Medvedev came into the tournament as the No. 2-ranked men’s player in the world.
 Hubert Hurkacz ensured he will stay there.